 Venture into the wilds to defeat the gargantuan Keepers, raid the twelve forbidden temples, and steal their ancient secrets

-If you are interested in joining the game, all you need to read are the sections on "campaign concepts" and "character creation".
+If you are interested in joining the game, all you need to read are the sections on "campaign concepts" and "creating characters".
 Everything else is just gravy.
 If you want to know more about the campaign setting, and how I will be running the game, then feel free to read the other sections.

 Last Haven is a "west-marches"[1] [2] style 5E D&D campaign by Rian.
-We will use the new 2024 rules.
-The free version of the rules are available here.
+We use the new 2024 rules.

-The game will be fast-paced, emphasize hex crawling wilderness exploration, old school dungeon delving, and fighting giant kaiju like monsters.
-But it will be light on urban adventuring.
+The game is fast-paced, emphasizes hex crawling wilderness exploration, old school dungeon delving, and fighting giant kaiju like monsters.
+But it is light on urban adventuring.

-The campaign will run as an "open table", meaning that people can come and go as they please from session to session.
+The campaign runs as an "open table", meaning that people can come and go as they please from session to session.
 There is no obligation or need to attend every game.
-I would also like to open up the floor for others to DM if they would like to once we get the ball rolling.

-Each session will start from the frontier town of Last Haven.
+Each session starts from the frontier town of Last Haven.
 From there, your characters will go out and do their thing: explore the wilderness, delve into dungeons, uncover secrets of the land, and kill monsters.

 At the end of the session your characters are assumed to safely, and uneventfully, travel back to Last Haven.
 If your goal is to recover the lost staff from the third level of the Dread Knight's Tomb, then you'll have to act fast during the session.
 Otherwise, you'll have to start again from Last Haven next time, perhaps with different companions.